NORDIC STOCKS - Factors to watch on Aug 5

 DSV

-The Danish transport and logistic group reported second-quarter operating profit above analysts' expectations and narrowed its full-year guidance for operating profit before special items to 3.3-3.5 billion crowns from 3.1-3.5 billion crowns previously.
+The Danish transport and logistic group is expected to report a 4 percent rise on the year in operating profit before special items to 842 million Danish crowns ($126.2 million).

+The main focus will be on the ongoing integration of UTi WorldWide, an U.S.-based company DSV acquired for $1.35 billion earlier this year.

 For more on the company, click on